-Other tests and diagnostic methods may include:
+Other treatment methods include:

 Bracing will feel uncomfortable at first.
 Children will need lots of support to wear the brace as prescribed, as well as encouragement to foster a positive body image.

-Some schools have scoliosis screening programs to detect scoliosis, usually in the fifth or sixth grade.
+Some schools have scoliosis screening programs to detect scoliosis, usually starting in the fifth or sixth grade.
 If scoliosis is detected in school, you will be advised to follow-up with your doctor.